hchsueh/Diagnosing.Alzheimer.Disease/README.md

 __The preliminary analysis led us to choose to use “DX_bl” as the response variable__.
 The “DX” column includes up to five entries for a given patient along the longitudinal course of their participation in the study.
 Our initial exploration revealed that models using “DX” might risk having in-sample correlation because there are multiple rows for a single person, all of which would be non-independent as a result.
 This is validated by our later analysis of the classification accuracy using “DX” as the response variable, which is unrealistically high (accuracy >95%).
 <br />

 Given that “DX_bl” is the response variable, we chose only the rows and predictors that correspond to the baseline visit for each patient.
 As such, the results of our model could be used as a predictive tool for diagnosis (CN, MCI, or AD) at any given point in time, but they do not provide information about disease progression, or the longitudinal change in features for an individual patient.
-For the purposes of this analysis, a large part of our discussion focuses on the diagnosis of AD (DX_bl = AD), but the tools provided in our model could be extended to assess the relationship between the variables we include (their values in absolute terms) and the likelihood of being diagnosed into any of the three categories.
+For the purposes of this analysis, a large part of our discussion focuses on the diagnosis of AD, but the tools provided in our model can be used to assess the relationship between the variables we include (their values in absolute terms) and the likelihood of classification into any of the three categories.
 <br />

 #### Data Cleaning, Reconciliation, and Imputation